 And don’t forget to check out our NYC guides.
 They will help you save $100 right away on tickets!

 Over the course of almost two centuries, the Easter Parade in NYC has become a fun tradition.
 It’s a rather informal parade and everybody is invited to be part of it.
 All you need is your best outfit, a lot of enthusiasm and a subway ride to Midtown Manhattan!

-What is the Easter Parade in NYC?
+What is the Easter Parade?

 When is the Easter Parade in NYC?

-The Easter Parade Route
+The full Easter Parade Route

 Even though the Easter Parade in NYC lasts about 6 hours in total, the parade route is relatively short, measuring less than half a mile.
 The parade kicks off at 49th Street and heads towards 57th Street along 5th Avenue in Midtown Manhattan.
 The reason for such a short route despite the long parade duration is that people will join and stop whenever they like.
 People will grab bites here and there or go shopping in between.
 That’s why the parade is considered informal, as it’s not organized.
 If we had to describe it differently, we’d call it a street celebration rather than a parade.
 Take a look at the complete route for the Easter Parade in NYC:

 I'm a true New York fan!
 Not only have I visited the city over 20 times but also have I spent several months here at a time.
 On this blog, I want to share everything I have learned and discovered, so you can have the best time in the greatest city in the world.